jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 The SSO configuration steps in this guide apply exclusively to HPE GreenLake workspaces with **enhanced Identity and Access Management (IAM)**.
 This guide is not compatible with legacy IAM workspaces.

 - For **legacy IAM workspaces**, do not use this guide.
 Instead, refer to the [legacy SAML SSO configuration guide](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-F86AA0D3-D2D7-4B10-A041-6496E97D0633.html#ariaid-title1).

+    > ⚠️ **Warning**: If your workspace uses legacy IAM, the HPE GreenLake interface will show different menus and navigation paths.
+The configuration steps in this guide will not match your interface.
+Always verify your workspace type first to ensure you follow the correct procedure for your environment.

 - To determine your workspace type, navigate to **Manage Workspace**.
 The presence of **SSO configuration** and **Domains** tiles confirms your workspace uses enhanced IAM: